-Esophagogastroduodenoscopy is another option, the advantages of which are the visualization of the stone and the simultaneous removal of the stone with the visualization, but this is only successful in the minority of cases and may be associated with additional complications.
+Esophagogastroduodenoscopy is another option, the advantages of which are the visualization of the stone and the simultaneous removal of the stone with the visualization, but this is only successful in a minority of cases and may be associated with additional complications.

 In about 20% to 40% of all cases, the final diagnosis is made intraoperatively when a patient undergoes laparotomy for small bowel obstruction of unknown origin.